Also see my page dedicated to the South Canol with pictures from our numerous trips on this favourite route of ours.

 Hyland River from the Nahanni Range campground

-It was only midday so we carried on after lunch.
-Didn't know where we'd be tonight.
+It was only midday so we continued along the road after lunch.

-Hyland River where it intersects the road at km 110 (mile 68)
+Hyland River where it intersects the road at kilometre 110 (mile 68)

 Warning sign alongside the road

-We carried on past the sign, fully understanding the risk of traveling on remote roads in Canada's north.
-We were prepared to take care of ourselves for an extended period if necessary; had fuel, food & water and first aid kit, plus way-too-many heavy tools to repair the truck should something break.
+We carried on, understanding the risk of traveling on remote roads.
+We had fuel, food, water and first aid kit, plus tools to repair the truck if something broke.

-Further along the road, the blue skies and clear day provided perfect picture opportunities.
-My little Canon A70 point & shoot did a good job.
+Further along the blue skies and clear day provided perfect picture opportunities.

 Lake along Nahanni Range Road